ulyavedenina/AI-Generated-German-Hate-Speech-Detector/README.md

-# BotCatcher

-BotCatcher is a comprehensive collection of models and data designed for the text-based detection of German bot-generated hate speech.
+This repository contains a comprehensive collection of models and data designed for the text-based detection of German bot-generated hate speech.
 It also includes a metadata-based, language-agnostic dataset for bot detection on Reddit and corresponding models for identifying bots.
 The datasets for this project were predominantly developed internally.

 ## Repository Structure